Cutleast/SSE-Auto-Translator/doc/Instructions_en_US.md

 1. Download and extract the latest SSE-AT Release to a folder like this: C:\Modding\Tools\SSE-AT\
    - in case of an update, just overwrite the existing files there
 2. Optional: Add the SSE-AT.exe as Tool to Vortex or MO2
+   - **in case of Vortex: SSE-AT and Vortex must not be run at the same time!
+Close Vortex before starting SSE-AT.**
 3. Download and install the Dynamic String Distributor SKSE Plugin as a mod (position does not matter)
 4. Run the SSE-AT.exe
 5. Click on *Next*, choose the language you want to play with and login to Nexus Mods via Browser